gabrielbribeiroo/Introducao_C_UFPB/README.md

 # Introduction to Programming

 ## Abstract
-This repository contains exercise codes for the Introduction to Programming discipline carried out in the C language.
+This repository contains exercise code for the Introduction to Programming discipline carried out in the C language.

 ## Goals
 - **Algorithms**: Become familiar with the basic concepts of programming and algorithms.